 Last month LICtalk published our annual Long Island City Restaurant Round-Up.
 Today we are going to feature a derivative of that concept and add a twist by asking you our readers to participate.[Read more…] about The Best Menu Items in Long Island City

-THE Crabhouse in Long Island City will once again moult, no make that undergo a complete transformation, and become a Mandarin immersion early childhood center called Kuei Luck Enrichment Center.[Read more…] about The Crabhouse in LIC To Become Mandarin Early Childhood Center
+THE Crabhouse in Long Island City will once again moult, no make that undergo a complete transformation, and become a Mandarin immersion school called Kuei Luck Early Childhood Center.[Read more…] about The Crabhouse in LIC To Become Mandarin Early Childhood Center

 Does LICtalk have a ‘cover curse?’
 Last year we bemoaned the difficulty many local restaurants have getting open, honing in on the travails of Mothership Meat Company and using a picture of the nearly completed R40 Argentinian restaurant as our cover photo.
 Fast forward a year and the latter has yet to open for business and no one answers the phone…

 Nevertheless 2020 looks to bring a bounty of new restaurants to Long Island City, but before we dig in here’s a select role call of those who passed in the last decade for you nostalgia buffs: Lounge 47, Mario’s Deli, OpenDoor, The Riverview, Ihawan (yeah, LIC once had Filipino!), and The Crab House – v1., v2., a little latino and a head fake.
 Plus a special decadal award to the Most Resilient: The Shannon Pot, having existed at three different locations in the last